tosi3k/interpreter/README.md

 ### Expressions

 Each expression can have a type equal to `int`, `bool` or `string` corresponding to integer, boolean and string types in other programming languages.
 Apart from simple literals for the listed types (`42`, `false`, `"Hello World!"`) and variables used as values in expressions, JPP handles the basic arithmetic on integers (summation, subtraction, multiplication, division) with natural syntax (*+*, *-*, *\**, */*), basic  as well as the concatenation of strings (with *+* being the infix concatenation operator).
 Logical operators for boolean expressions are handled as well (`&&`, `||` and `!` - prefix negation; the logical conjunction and disjunctions are evaluated in a lazy way).
 There are also relative operators defined for all of the types (`==`, `>`, `<`, `<=`, `>=`, `!=`) corresponding to the natural linear order for integers, natural linear order for booleans and natural lexicographical order for strings.
 Applications of the functions serve as the expressions as well.
-Tuples are supported as well and they are described further on.
+Tuples and lists are supported as well and they are described further on.
 Any type mismatch would result in an error detected during static program analysis step

 ### `print`